conjurdemos/docker-secrets/README.md

 Let's go:

 ```
 $ cp /vagrant/Dockerfile .
 $ cp /vagrant/conjur.sh .
 $ docker build -t conjur-wordpress ./
 ```

-With the custom container built, we run it with the `CONJUR_HOST_ID` and `COJNUR_API_KEY` environment variables.
+With the custom container built, we run it with the `CONJUR_HOST_ID` and `CONJUR_API_KEY` environment variables.
 These are used by the container to login to Conjur and fetch the secrets:

 ```
 $ docker run -d -P --name conjur-wordpress -e CONJUR_HOST_ID=$host_id -e CONJUR_API_KEY=$host_api_key conjur-wordpress